-Group sessions are tailored to the developmental age of your teen.
-Participants express their feelings, interact, and grow in their awareness of personal strengths and abilities.
+Group sessions allow for participants to express their feelings, interact, build skills and foster personal strengths and abilities.
 Our therapeutic groups have been designed to help teens:

 - Establish and understand their support systems

-- Identify and work on personal issues, conflicts, and problem behaviors
+- Identify and work on personal issues, manage conflicts, and reduce problem behaviors

-You and the rest of your family are an integral part of your teen’s healing team.
-We encourage you to keep in touch with your teen’s psychiatrist, social worker, nurses, and counselors.
-Be sure to ask staff to answer any questions you have about your teen’s care.
+The family is an integral part of your teen’s support team.
+We encourage parents and/or guardians to attend the weekly Parent Group and family meetings as scheduled.
+Your teen’s psychiatrist, therapists, and nurse are available to answer any questions you have about your teen’s care.

-As progress is made, our team will help you and your teen determine the appropriate next steps for ongoing treatment, referrals to additional care providers, with whom we’ll collaborate with to ensure the best possible care for your teen.
+As your teen transitions through our program, the treatment team, your teen and family will determine the appropriate next steps for ongoing treatment.
+You may receive recommendations and referrals to additional care providers, with whom we’ll collaborate with to ensure the best possible aftercare for your teen.

 With the time commitment involved with these programs, we understand that you may be concerned about the potential impact on your teen’s school life and performance.
-That’s why we support your teen by providing academic instruction with a credentialed teacher during treatment.
-Our team also makes every effort to collaborate with your teen’s school to ensure that your teen is not unfairly penalized for attending our program.
+Our therapists are well versed in navigating the education system.
+We support your teen by offering guidance for the family and collaboration with the school, to ensure your teen is able to track during treatment.

-For more information about our adolescent outpatient programs, including confidential intake assessment and admissions, you can reach us between 8am-4pm, Monday through Friday at (925) 825-8523.
+For more information about our adolescent outpatient programs, including confidential intake assessment and admissions, you can reach us between 8am-4:30pm, Monday through Friday.

 4080 Port Chicago Highway